 Lifeboat 12 was one of the only City of Benares lifeboats not to become waterlogged after launching and, though this helped protect its occupants from the exposure that claimed so many lives, it meant that it drifted far further than any of the others.
 By the time help arrived the lifeboat’s course had led it outside the search pattern of the rescuing destroyer.
 Given the awful weather conditions, it was believed that Lifeboat 12 simply hadn’t lasted the night and its occupants were listed amongst the dead.
 Though this was by no means the case, the 46 people aboard the lifeboat were in an unenviable position.
 Thirty-seven crewmen, six evacuee children with two of their adult escorts, and one private passenger, were sharing an open boat about 8m long.
 They were in the middle of the Atlantic, roughly 600 miles from land and, though fairly well provisioned with food, there was only 16 gallons of fresh water on board.

 Upon seeing no sign of rescue, the ship’s officers realised they had no choice but to head for land, a journey for which an optimistic estimate was 8 days.
 Water was rationed at two servings of roughly 85ml per person per day.
 (To put this in context an average sized soft drink can holds 330ml.)
 If they couldn’t find land on the 8th day the water supply would be gone.
 Conditions were cramped and desperately uncomfortable.
 Many of the people on board were not properly dressed, including the six young boys, and the weather was often poor.
 Some of the boys and one of their escorts, Father Rory O’Sullivan, had no shoes and suffered badly with painful, swollen feet as a result of the cold and wet conditions.
 The adults on board all did what they could to try and help the boys and afterwards Father Rory wrote to the mother of Douglas Critchley, a Sea Cadet and fellow Lifeboat 12 survivor, full of praise for her son.
-The letter is now held in the Merseyside Maritime Museum Archives.
+The letter is now held in the Archives Centre at the Maritime Museum.

 “when some of our children began to suffer from their feet, he showed us how to chafe them and I can remember how he held one boy in his arms, the boys feet being tucked into his shirt”